Zqzqsb/Blog/notes/NextJS/Router In NextJs 3.md

 tags:
   - react
   - NextJs
-description: NextJS App Router
+description: This note records things about Redirecting.
 permalink: /NextJS_AppRouter3/
 ---
-<br> NextJS App Router
+<br> This note records things about Redirecting.
 <!-- more -->

 ## 重定向函数